What is Alder Wood?

 Alder has a subtle flavor and natural sweetness.
 It is well known for smoking salmon.
 But is also used for other meat such as pork, poultry, game birds, and light meat.

 Alder is not considered good for lamb, beef, veggies, and cheese.
 For Lamb, Cherry and apple are good, Hickory for beef, and Mesquite is considered better for oak and cheese.

 Is alder good firewood?

 Alder wood is used as firewood.
 Since it is hardwood, but softer than Ash, Oak, and Hornbeam wood.
 Alder wood has wonderful burning properties.
 It gives a good smell when burnt.

 Some people believe that softwood is better for firewood but it is not 100% true.
 Alder is hardwood wood, While it is softer than many softwoods.
 The wood of some softwood species burns very fast and smells bad.
 While Alder burns at a normal speed and easily and provides very high heat.

 Another reason to consider alder as better firewood is that this is Cheaper firewood in comparison to Ash, Oak, Birch, and many other firewoods.
 It burns with few sparks and less smoke than other firewood.

 Where does alder wood come from?

 The moist ground near rivers, ponds, and lakes is good for alder tree growth.
 Its roots help prevent soil erosion.
 Due to the moisture in the soil, it expands its roots well.
 Some alder trees can grow in dry areas as well.
 Alder is native to Britain, Europe, western Asia, and North Africa

 Alder is the name of many tree species.
 All species of trees have their own habit and grow in different regions.
 The Green Alder, Red Alder, and Gray Alder (thin leaf alder) are native to Western North America.
 Red alder is the largest species of Alder and is available worldwide.
-And black alder (A. Glutinosa), native to most of Europe and it is reaching over 30 m (98.42 ft).
+And black alder (A. Glutinosa), is native to most of Europe, and it is reaching over 30 m (98.42 ft).
 Read Aspen vs Alder Wood: Uses, Grain, Identification, and Workability